-The first topic type we will describe is the AssertionTopic pattern with its included attributes, as shown in Figure 15.6, "AssertionTopic".
-Many other topic patterns can then be subclassed from AssertionTopic.
-One example of this is ConditionTopic, shown in Figure 15.7, "ConditionTopic" which is a child of AssertionTopic used to represent a condition in a patient.
-ConditionTopic adds attributes such as clinical-Course, severity, and diseasePhase that help to further describe conditions.
-If these additional attributes are unnecessary, then AssertionTopic can be used rather than ConditionTopic.
+The first topic type described here is the AssertionTopic pattern with its included attributes, as shown in Figure 15.6, "AssertionTopic".
+ConditionTopic, shown in Figure 15.7, "ConditionTopic" is a child of AssertionTopic which is used to represent a clinical finding such as the presence (or absence) of a condition in a patient.
+For example: